-Interim President, University of Hawaii System
+President, University of Hawaii System

-Lassner holds an AB summa cum laude and Phi Beta Kappa in economics and an MS in computer science from the University of Illinois at Urbana-Champaign.
-He earned a PhD in communication and information sciences from the University of Hawaii at Manoa and has been recognized as a Distinguished Alumnus of the University of Hawaii.
+Lassner earned an AB in economics summa cum laude and MS in computer science at the University of Illinois at Urbana-Champaign and a PhD in communication and information sciences from the University of Hawaii.
+He has been recognized with Internet2’s Richard Rose Award, WCET’s Richard Jonsen Award and as a Distinguished Alumnus of the University of Hawai’i.